 These features include:

-Plan, optimize, and share trips with start and stop times.
-Export routes to Google Maps and export stops to CSV.
+Routing– Plan, optimize and share trips with start and stop times.
+Export route legs to Google Maps and export stops to CSV.

-Balance and align territories built manually or from a file, collaborate on territory management including delegation, and export territories to CSV and PowerPoint.
+Territories – Balance and align territories built manually or from a file, collaborate on territory management with hierarchies, sharing and exporting.